 Our farm building was the site of the pen raised quail and partridge and the mountains around us are filled with wildlife.
 We share the farm with deer, turkey, grouse, rabbits, numerous bird species and even black bear.
 Gardening in this situation is a challenge: however we have encroached upon them so we need to work with them.

 Our Tea Garden is redone every few years due to the abundance of mints we use.
 These herbs do tend to take over and we are now using these terra cots tiles to contain them.
 It also makes a nice sculpture aspect to the gardens.
 Everything in these beds can be used for a tea.
-Come sip teas and watch the hummingbirds, or birds, and enjoy the quiet.

 The remainder of the gardens include a formal walled herbal display garden, a Lavender walk ( check our photo page), Thyme, Oregano and Lavender collections, a pergola which shades our medicinal herbs, a water garden, a Cottage garden, a Wildlife habitat garden, shrub borders with rugosa roses for long season bloom, a Japanese Meditation garden, a Tea Garden and a Gravel/ Mediterranean garden ( yes everything is planted in a substance we call "Dirty Rock").The picture below shows the Thyme walk which is in bloom and looks like a Persian carpet.
 All the plants are xeric, which means they can survive with little or no additional watering (of course that means after being established).